 Image source: http://amarudontv.com/wp-content/uploads/2012/10/bank_1371800c.jpg

-The next option is to approach the bank for a business loan.
-This is a common route for those who perhaps require more capital to get started, or for those who have already allocated their own resources to start up costs.
+Another option is to approach the bank or a reputable online lender for a UK business loan.
+This is a common route for those who perhaps require more capital to get started, or for those who have already allocated their own resources to start-up costs.
 Banks may be willing to lend if you can offer them some security, and if you can show a solid, watertight business plan.
 This will most likely require meetings with the bank, and your individual credit profile will probably be used to calculate the interest.

 The third main option that you can choose for funding is to seek an investment from a third party.
 This will usually be conducted on an equity basis, whereby the investor will want a percentage of your business in exchange for their money.
 This is not a decision to be taken lightly.
 Bear in mind that when you surrender equity, you surrender both a share of your profits and a share of ownership.
 When a bank loan is available, it is often considered to be a cheaper source of funding for this reason.
 You should only be thinking about an investor where there is a particular advantage in securing their support.